Community and Philanthropy Partnerships Week

 This is a chance for grassroots community groups and their philanthropic partners to showcase and promote the great things they have achieved together in cities and regions across Australia.
 It is also an opportunity to share knowledge and best practice, and to strengthen or develop new relationships and partnerships.

-In 2016, nineteen community groups in urban and rural areas are sharing just over $152,000 in grants to help celebrate and communicate the power of partnerships during this year’s Community and Philanthropy Partnerships Week, which will be held from 5-11 December 2016.
+In 2016, nineteen community groups in urban and rural areas shared just over $152,000 in grants to help celebrate and communicate the power of partnerships during Community and Philanthropy Partnerships Week (CPPW), which was held from 5-11 December 2016.

-Each of the projects funded shines the spotlight on the many diverse ways that community groups are making an impact in their communities, with support from philanthropic partners.
+Each of the projects funded shined the spotlight on the many diverse ways that community groups are making an impact in their communities, with support from philanthropic partners.

-Community groups are encouraged to hold a celebration during the Week, even if they didn’t receive a grant.
+Community groups are encouraged to hold a celebration during the Week, even if they don't receive a grant.

-Keep us posted on what you do via our Facebook page and use #CPPWeek hastag and @CPPW on twitter to help spread the word of the power of philanthropy working in partnership with communities across Australia.
+You can also keep us posted and share your story on the work you are doing in partnership with philanthropy via Facebook or @CPPW and us the #CPPWeek hastag.
+Help us spread the word of the power of philanthropy working in partnership with communities across Australia.